-CLD was established in Hook Norton in 2005 and has grown to a team of eight.
+CLD was established in Hook Norton in 2005 and has grown to a team of twelve.
 We undertake both refurbishment and new build projects, mainly in the residential sector where we aim to achieve high levels of sustainability wherever the budget allows.

 Over the years CLD, in conjunction with Charlie’s television profile, has built up many contacts within the sustainable building materials and technologies sector allowing us to regularly obtain preferential prices.
 We have also built up many long-term working relationships with timber frame and system build companies.
 We would seek to bring these contacts and benefits to bear on this project.

 We are increasingly looking to bring our sustainability design experience to buildings procured and used by the wider community.
 To further this ambition CLD has recruited several architects with experience in the educational/public sectors from larger Oxford-based practices.